jmw-phys/iNORG/README.md

     finished: Check to find the ground state Max coefficient; double check the "cfig to arry" and "arry to cfig" function. next do : Check the "expand(natural_cfg)" function. tinking : What's the Rank equation comes from?

+Version: v1.0.09 @ 2023.03.21
+    finished: expand(natural_cfg) finised, but the hamilton_value still has some problem didn't fixed! next do : using the deflection to fix the Sgm. tinking : What's the Rank equation comes from?
+How do I converge the new space's ground state to the new n+/n- subspace?